sodiumoxide/sodiumoxide/CONTRIBUTING.md

 [Feature Requests]: #feature-requests

 The `sodiumoxide` crate is still in flux.
 All features desired may not be present.
 As such you are welcome to request for new features.
-Keep in mind that `sodiumoxide` is a general purpose library.
-We want to provide features that most users would find useful.
-As such not every feature may be accepted.

 If you have the chance, please [search existing issues], as there is a chance that someone has already requested your feature.